Nov 9, 2019

 On September 7, 2016, the National Assembly of South Africa approved the appointment of members to the Information Regulator.
 On December 1, 2016, the Information Regulator, along with two full-time and two part-time members, were appointed.

-All the other sections related to the core provisions of the law, as detailed above, became effective from July 1, 2020.
+All the other sections related to the core provisions of the law, as detailed above, became effective on July 1, 2020.
 These sections are: 2-38, 55-109, 111, and 114(1), (2), and (3)

 Section 114(1) of the POPIA stresses that all public and private bodies must comply with the law by July 1, 2021.